Overview

 File Containers allows you to manage and store files.
 Each project has its own isolated file container.
 You can interact with file containers like AWS S3 buckets or Google Cloud Storage buckets.

 Also, Datazone provides toolkits to interact with file containers.
-You can use the FileContainerClient
+You can use the FileContainerClient in notebooks and pipelines to interact with file containers.

 - Click Projects in the left sidebar.